Using Templates

 productDescription

-Each field also includes an accompanying set of metadata such as the type of field (component
+Each element also includes an accompanying set of metadata that further describes the requirements of each input, such as the type (e.g text

 In considering the type of the field, whether it is required, and maximum field length, you will then input the IDs of these fields as part of the request parameters when running the template.